isaaccormack/fw_controls/README.md

 ## Getting Started
 Prior to winding:
-1. A suitable board must be chosen as the controller
+1. A suitable microcontroller must be chosen
-2. The software development environment must be setup on the operators computer
+2. The filament winders low and high voltage systems must be wired correctly
-3. The high and low voltage systems must be wired correctly on the winder
+3. A development environment must be setup on the machines operator's computer

-### Controller Selection
+### Microcontroller Selection
 Any board which Arduino complies for and meets the following requirements can be used:
 1. At least 8MHz clock speed
 2. At least 13 digital I/O pins